LEAGUES

 The Central Carolinas Super league is unsanctioned – USATT membership IS required to play but league matches do not have any effect on USATT tournament ratings.

-4. Division Assignments
+4. Group Assignments

 5. Move Up

-8.Service and other Rules of Play
+8. Service and other Rules of Play

 As this is a USATT league, our aim is to follow USATT rules and guidelines as much as possible.
 If there is some doubt as to the legality of a serve, there are several USATT certified umpires in the CTTC who are willing to observe if requested.
 (Ling Fan, Simon Brain, Bill Englebreth).
+Advice may be given informally by anyone, but only between rallies when the ball is not in play and provided the advice giving does not delay play.

 Be considerate of others.
-Divisions run most efficiently when all players take turns and rotate appropriately.
+Groups run most efficiently when all players take turns and rotate appropriately.
 Look at the match record sheet and see who has not played as many matches and get them on the table next.

-10.Player of the Week/Year
+10. Player of the Week/Year

 All matters not covered by these rules will be decided by the league administrator or by CTTC officers in the absence of the league administrator.